decentraland/adr/ADR/ADR-71-upgradable-collections.md

 adr: 71
 date: 2020-01-71
 title: Upgradable Collections
+authors:
+  - fzavalia
+  - nachomazzara
 ---

 ## Context

 ![MinimalProxy](./resources/ADR-71/collection-creation-old-flow.png)

 This diagram shows the current flow regarding publishing collections on the blockchain.

 The [CollectionManager](https://polygonscan.com/address/0x9D32AaC179153A991e832550d9F96441Ea27763A) has a `createCollection` external function called by the creator of a collection which receives both the address of the [Forwarder](https://polygonscan.com/address/0xBF6755A83C0dCDBB2933A96EA778E00b717d7004) and the [CollectionFactory](https://polygonscan.com/address/0xB549B2442b2BD0a53795BC5cDcBFE0cAF7ACA9f8)